ariadnavigo/cras/README.md

 ### Set up your task list
 To start using Cras, you first need to set up your task list.
-This is done by using the -s command line option and entering a short description of your task in a new line.
+This is done by using the -s command line option and a file name.
+Then enter a short description of your task in a new line.
 End your list hitting EOF (Ctrl+D) in a *blank line*.

 ```
-$ cras -s
+$ cras -s mytask
 First task
 Second task
 Third task